LABI Logo Get Involved

 Unemployment Compensation (UC)

-LABI Position: Support any legislative actions necessary and appropriate to safeguard the solvency of the state UC trust fund so as to prevent employer UC tax increases.
+Support any legislative actions necessary and appropriate to safeguard the solvency of the state UC trust fund so as to prevent employer UC tax increases.
 Support legislation to fine-tune the UC law in Louisiana and eliminate employee and employer abuses.
 Oppose legislation that would expand UC coverage.

 Current Issues.

-Employer Liability: Support legislation to limit employer liability doctrines, and oppose legislation that would expand employer liability.
+Employer Liability: Support legislation to limit employer liability doctrines and oppose legislation that would expand employer liability.
 Support legislation to repair judicially imposed employer liability doctrines established contrary to legislative intent.

 Employment Compensation: Support legislation to protect employers’ right to establish employment compensation as they deem appropriate and oppose any erosion of existing rights.